 I often use the dishes that go under flowerpots as duck feed pans.
 We have a lot of them (since we usually don’t use them under our flowerpots).
 They’re not ideal, as they can be flipped upside down and break fairly easily, but we have them handy, so we use them.

 My favorite feed pan is a large metal dog bowl.
-This one is unbreakable, not messy, difficult to flip over, and easy to fill and clean.
+They don’t break, are difficult to flip over, and they’re easy to fill and clean.

 Leave a comment

 Your email address will not be published.